stanislavbrtna/SDA_OS/Docs/sda_hw.md

 ##### Enable button events with LCD off
     sys.hw.btn.stdbyEn([num]val);
 Enables button readout with LCD off.
+Val: 1 - enabled, 0 - disabled
-When this is enabled, SDA won't go in deep sleep.
+When this is enabled, SDA won't go in deep sleep, and button presses will be handled immediately.

 Return: None
 ### Communication